Pedro Ruiz de Villegas II: Coronation of Peter of Castile

-Alfonso XI of Castile died on the 26th of March, 1350.
+Alfonso XI of Castile died on 26 March, 1350.
 Upon his death, Prince Pedro assumed the throne at a mere 16 years of age.
 Peter abandoned his father's agenda of Reconquista and pursued a policy of cutting the powers of the Spanish nobles and concentrating power in the crown of Castile and the bourgeoisie.
 Peter also took other unpopular steps such as the protection of the minority Jewish community.
 When the nobles rebelled in defense of their privileges, the King responded with severity and executed various nobles, including the father of Pedro Ruiz de Villegas II.

 To inflame matters, later in 1351, the Queen Dowager María de Portugal, ordered the assassination of the former lover of King Alfonso XI, Leonor de Guzmán who had been held prisoner in Talavera de la Reina.
 She had previously given birth to the twins Fadrique Alfonso de Castilla and Enrique II de Castilla, the latter of which had secretly married Juana Manuel de Villena y Núñez de Lara in July 1350.
 This murder further enraged the aristocracy and ignited the Castilian Civil War.

 As Pedro Ruiz de Villegas II was in the service of Tello de Castilla, who had joined the rebellion against the King, he was likewise branded an enemy of the crown.